Monday Oct 4th 2021, 0625-1610

 I made it into Daleville by 3 pm and splurged on a room at the most popular hiker hotel, the Super 8.
 It had been since Connecticut since I’d paid for a hotel or hostel, so I decided I could afford it.
 I immediately ran into 3 hikers in the lobby: Roadkill and her friend Kate, plus a guy named Atlas.
 The 2 ladies were heading for the Mexican restaurant next door, inviting me to join them.
 I ran up to my room to drop my stuff and get a few things cleaned before heading out to eat.
 I found the women along with 2 guys, Wizard and Shades.
 Of the 4, Wizard was the only full SOBO, the others flip-floppers, but none of that matters really.
 We were all just thru-hikers at this point.
 Kate was doing a short section with Roadkill, so she didn’t have a trail name.
 We had a great time telling stories.

 Later, we all joined in the hotel lobby for ‘lettuce club.’
 I had no idea what this meant but quickly learned that we were to each eat an entire head of iceberg lettuce in under an hour.
 It was the worst version of a hiker eating contest that I’d ever heard of but… I’ll just refrain from passing any more judgement.
-Stellar had just made it into town and of course he ate his lettuce head the fastest…more than twice as fast as anyone else.
-He wins at everything, so I figured there was no point in even trying.
 I was also eating a plate of sushi, so I wrapped the rolls in lettuce and enjoyed some fiber.
 I was the only one of 5 that didn’t eat the whole head.
 I maybe finished 1/3rd… pretty pathetic.
 I was not inducted into the Lettuce Club but I was also not fearful of my bathroom needs the next morning.
 If nothing else, it was an entertaining finish to a nice day and fun to meet new hikers.